 - October Glory Maple (Acer rubrum)

-Gingko or Maidenhair Tree (Ginkgo biloba): With its distinct, fan-shaped leaves and the fact that it is actually a living fossil, the Gingko is a stunning plant, but on top of that, the leaves turn golden yellow in the fall!
-It establishes easily and grows at a medium rate (13–24 inches per year) reaching 25–50 feet tall and 25–35 feet wide at maturity.
+Gingko or Maidenhair Tree (Ginkgo biloba): With its distinct, fan-shaped leaves and its status as a living fossil, the Gingko is a stunning plant.
+On top of that, the leaves turn a beautiful golden yellow in the fall!
+It establishes easily and grows at a medium rate (13–24 inches per year), reaching 25–50 feet tall and 25–35 feet wide at maturity.
 Drought-tolerant once established, this deciduous tree prefers full sun and partial shade to thrive.